Technical Dialogue on Agricultural Finance associated with Land Management in South Africa

 The "Sino-German Agricultural Centre" (DCZ) is a bilateral cooperation project funded by the German Federal Ministry of Food and Agriculture (BMEL) and has been implemented by IAK Agrar Consulting GmbH as lead partner in cooperation with the Leibniz Institute of Agricultural Development in Transition Economies (IAMO) since 04/2018.

-In the context of this project the 4th Sino-German Agricultural Week (Deutsch-Chinesische Agrarwoche; DCAW) took place in November 2018 in Beijing.
+In the context of this project the Sino-German Agricultural Week (Deutsch-Chinesische Agrarwoche; DCAW) takes place annually in Beijing in November.

 Newsletters/documents from IAK's projects funded by the BMEL